freqtrade/freqtrade/docs/strategy-customization.md

 ### Colliding signals

-When buy and sell signals collide (both `'buy'` and `'sell'` are 1), freqtrade will do nothing.
-This is to avoid trades that buy, and sell immediately.
-Obviously, this can lead to both missed entries, as well as missed exits.
+When buy and sell signals collide (both `'buy'` and `'sell'` are 1), freqtrade will do nothing and ignore the entry (buy) signal.
+This will avoid trades that buy, and sell immediately.
+Obviously, this can potentially lead to missed entries.

 ## Further strategy ideas